What is the Roma Pass? Is it worth getting one?

-The Omnia Pass is also offered by the city of Rome, and is another tourist package offering a slight savings and convenience to the visitor.
-The Omnia Pass costs 95 Euros, and offers entry to
+The Omnia Pass, also offered by the city of Rome, is another tourist package offering a slight savings and big convenience to the visitor.
+The Omnia Pass costs 129 Euros, and offers entry to

-Will you have time to ride the Roma Cristiana bus in your 3-day visit?
+Will you have time to ride the Open hop on/hop off bus in your 3-day visit?
 If so, that may be another benefit.

-Click here to visit the official web site of the Omnia Pass, and find out what is included and where to purchase one.
+Click here to visit the official web site of the Omnia Pass.
+You can see all the sites included and find out more details about the pass and how it works.